 - 3. The RWA will own, install, maintain and remove meters and associated remote reading devices.
 The customer will pay for a replacement meter or meter reading device required due tofreezing, hot water, faulty connections, tamper, theft or customer's negligence.
-However, if after a RWA inspection of the meter vault/ pit it finds the meter and vault/pit to be installed and maintained to RWA specifications, then the RWA may waive the frozen meter charge. - 4.
-The customer will provide an accessible and protected location for the meter.
-The location will be subject to the approval of the RWA according to the following criteria: - a.
-Upon approval by the RWA, a meter may be located inside a building when it is equipped with an external remote reading device and when, in the opinion of the RWA, an inside setting will provide adequate accessibility, protection against freezing or other damage to the meter, where no goods subject to water damage are stored and where walls and floors are not susceptible to water damage.
+However, if after a RWA inspection of the meter vault/ pit it finds the meter and vault/pit to be installed and maintained to RWA specifications, then the RWA may waive the frozen meter charge. - The customer will provide an accessible and protected location for the meter.
+The location will be subject to the approval of the RWA according to the following criteria: - For all services, meters must be set in external vaults.
+When the main is located within an easement which is also the primary travel way through a development, the edge of easement will be considered the same as a street line when determining the need for a meter vault. - b.
+Exterior settings will be in vaults built and installed to RWA specifications at the customer's expense.
+Meter vaults and pits will be owned and maintained by the property owner and will be installed on the customer's property as close to the street line as possible.
+Meter vaults in disrepair or dangerous condition must be repaired to the Authority's standards; vaults that prevent access due to its condition may be subject to a penalty for non-access. - Unless otherwise approved required by the RWA, all meters will be in meter pits located by the front property line.
+RWA may allow these meters to be located inside a building, only if no suitable location is available outside the building.
+If allowed by the RWA, a meter may be located inside abuilding when it is equipped with an external remote reading device.
+If RWA allows a meter to be inside the building being served, then the meter shall be located within a basement with normal walking height and width.
+Normal walking height is a minimum unobstructed vertical height of 6-1/2 feet as measured from floor to ceiling.
+Normal width is a minimum unobstructed horizontal width of 2-1/2 feet as measured perpendicular to the line of the pathway and over the full walking height.
+Also, an inside setting must provide adequate accessibility, protection against freezing or other damage to the meter, where no goods subject to water damage are stored and where walls and floors are not susceptible to water damage.
 Such inside settings will be located at a point where the service pipe enters the building.